localstack/docs/content/en/aws/mq/index.md

 ---
-title: "Amazon MQ (MQ)"
+title: "Amazon MQ"
 categories: ["LocalStack Pro"]
 description: >
-  Amazon MQ
+  Amazon MQ (MQ)
 ---

-AWS MQ is a fully managed service for open-source message brokers.
+Amazon MQ is a fully managed service for open-source message brokers.
 Basic support is included in LocalStack Pro, please refer to the [feature-coverage]({{< ref "feature-coverage" >}}) for more information.

 ## Getting started